Our Work

 Eighty percent of all brain development occurs in the first five years of a child’s life.
 What happens in these early years has a lasting impact from kindergarten readiness to third-grade reading scores to high school graduation and beyond.
 That’s why we ensure children get a strong start in life and are ready to succeed in school and life.

-Financial Stability is the first stop on the journey to economic mobility.
+Financial Security is the first stop on the journey to economic mobility.
 When people earn enough income to pay for basic needs like healthy food, housing, and heat, they can find the stability they need to build savings and gain assets, which benefits our whole community.
 That’s why we mobilize the people, ideas, and resources to ensure more people have the education and employment opportunities and resources to protect themselves against a crisis, while gaining long-term assets.

 Prevention and early intervention strategies can reduce the impact of substance use and mental disorders across Southern Maine communities.
 That’s why we advocate for and invest in strategies that ensure people have access to the treatment, resources, and services that help them begin and stay on their recovery journey so that more people will live longer – better.